 He is known for his cartoonish doodle-like drawings, sculptures, and paintings of animals and children.
 His most celebrated and iconic works feature an adorable white dog with a red nose.

 Seeing the children or animals as my other self, it signified me, leaving the familiar confines of Japan and liberating myself from my surroundings.

 The dog has figured in most of his works, and he even authored a children’s book featuring the same dog, titled The Lonesome Puppy.
 Other artworks include giant public sculptures, paintings, toys, and other installations feature “Pup” or “Doggy”.

 One of his well-known works from 1997 is titled Dog from your Childhood (Prototype), which was a model for the 1999 Model from your Childhood.

 The later version of the work includes three white dogs standing on wooden lifters in a complete circle framed by a clay food bowl.
 The dogs’ pose with their heads slightly bowed and legs wide apart, thus inviting the audience to join them in probably a game of fetch.
 Coupled with their bright pin noses and colorful green collars, the overall atmosphere resembles a childlike version of man’s best friend.

 Looking at the dogs, we are instantly drawn in by their wholehearted and welcoming smile, yet we are prompted by the perception of our childhood dreams with the unfriendliness of traditional sculpture and fine art.

-Yoshitomo Nara’s large fiberglass sculptures are usually glossy white and resemble komainu, mythical lion-like animal statues commonly placed at the entrance to shrines in Japan as guardians.
+Nara’s large fiberglass sculptures are usually glossy white and resemble komainu, mythical lion-like animal statues commonly placed at the entrance to shrines in Japan as guardians.
 All versions of the dog are hand-constructed with Styrofoam and painted cotton.
 It is quite easy to see the artist’s process in the work, which adds to their “home-made” quality.